 In order to find out the good solution for the Lunar Leap month, ancient Chinese astronomers had been looking for the common cycle of Sun and Moon.
 They studied the length of lunar and solar months, the length of a day and year, the number of lunar months in a year and so on, then made many changes in the calendar system.
-For example, in Yin Dynasty (1401 B.C.), Chinese calendar determined a Leap Month by a lunar month without a Sector Point instead of a Center Point.
+For example, in the Yin Dynasty (1401 B.C.), the Chinese calendar determined a Leap Month by a lunar month without a Sector Point instead of a Center Point.
 The major changes in the Chinese calendar reform history were the definition of the beginning time of a lunar month and a solar month.

-Ching Dynasty, Chinese used
+the Ching Dynasty, the Chinese used

-locations.
-That's because Ching Dynasty imported modern astronomical instruments and had the ability to observe precise the Sun and Moon positions in the
+True Moon times and True Sun times to find the Leap Month locations.
+That's because the Ching Dynasty imported modern astronomical instruments and had the ability to observe precise the Sun and Moon positions in the sky during years.

 The Mean Moon time is the length of a lunar month is the average length of lunar months a year.